EventStore/documentation/docs/clients/dotnet/5.0/subscriptions/persistent-subscriptions.md

 # Persistent subscriptions management

-The Client API includes helper methods that use the HTTP API to allow you to manage persistent subscriptions.
+The Client API includes helper methods that wrap the HTTP API to allow you to manage persistent subscriptions.
 This document describes the methods found in the `PersistentSubscriptions` class.
 All methods in this class are asynchronous.

 ## Methods